VLZH/react-modal-manager/readme.md

 ```

 # API

 You can to manipulate with manager through 2 api:

 -   `useModalManager(name: string)`
 -   `withModalManager(name: string)`

 ⚠️You can to call `useModalManager` and `withModalManager` with providing `name` of modal... but there is one point!
-When you will provide `name` you just subscribe current component to `modalManager` without binding methods to specific modal.
+When you will provide `name` you just subscribe current component to `modalManager` + methods returned from `useModalManager` will be associated with specific modal.

 they provide several methods:

 -   `closeModal(name: string): void` - close modal with specific name
 -   `openModal(name: string): void` - open modal with specific name
 -   `isOpen(name: string): boolean` - get opening status for modal with specific name

 # Events

-In example bellow you can to see, how to subscribe on even.
+In example bellow you can to see, how to subscribe on event.
 Supported events:

 -   `beforeOpen`
 -   `afterOpen`
 -   `beforeClose`
 -   `afterClose`

 Any provided callback function will call with object like:

 ```
 {
     modal_name: string